SoftwareDefinedBuildings/spawnpoint/installer/README.md

   7. Start up the new `spawnd` service, after enabling it to start on boot as well.

-### What about host networking?
+### What about host networking and mapping devices?
-In general, allowing containers to use the host network is discouraged unless you know what you are doing.
+In general, allowing containers to use the host network or to directly access host devices is discouraged unless you know what you are doing.
 Therefore, it is disabled by the installer by default, but the installer will not change your old settings when performing an update.